IDEA-Lab-Vanderbilt-University/cml-narrative/README.md

 I would recommend using [VSCode](https://code.visualstudio.com) to develop.
 This is a free application that is highly extensible.

-Additional setup will be documented in another README
+Additional setup will be documented in another README.